mikoro/orientview/readme.md

 ### Known issues

-* If the route rendering doesn't work (route appears as a large rectangle), try settings the route color to 100% opaque.
+* If the route rendering doesn't work (route appears as a large rectangle), try setting the route color to 100% opaque.

 ### Controls